-Lastly, the FRA endeavors to focus on building more resilience in its roads and bridges, as it understands that resilience is critical to the sustainability of the road network.
-Hence, the works on improving structures and heights of bridges have begun during the 2018 / 2019 financial year, which FRA seeks to focus and continue on going forward.
+In this regard, the FRA endeavors to focus on building more resilience in its roads and bridges, as it understands that resilience is critical to the sustainability of the road network.
+Hence, whilst the works on improving structures and heights of bridges had already begun during the prior financial years, the FRA seeks to focus on the same and continue with the works going forward.